PREPARE FOR YOUR

 A: During Antarctica summer, temperatures tend to stay in 40-degree Fahrenheit range, so it’s important to pack properly to keep warm.

-A: The International Association of Antarctic Tour Operators (IAATO) does not allow the use of drones, quadcopters, UAVs, and other such hardware for recreational purposes from the ship, during scheduled landings, or on excursions.
+A: The International Association of Antarctic Tour Operators (IAATO) does not allow the use of drones, quadcopters, UAVs, and other such hardware for recreational purposes from the yacht, during scheduled landings, or on excursions.
 Furthermore, the South Georgia and South Sandwich Islands government has banned the use of such recreational technologies in their territories.

 A: To travel to Antarctica with Atlas Ocean Voyages, it’s not necessary to be at peak, athletic levels of physical fitness.
 You can take it easy or be as active as you want on shore.
 As you are journeying to the most remote part of the world, we encourage you to check in with your doctor if you would like peace of mind.
 And if you have pre-existing conditions that may require medical attention, we ask that you notify Atlas before your sailing.

 A: While we aim to make our voyages inclusive for all guests, Antarctica is a destination that presents challenging elements.
-Our Antarctica journeys also use Zodiacs to transport guests between shore and ship, so if you have a disability that does not easily allow for such transportation, we cannot serve you well for an Antarctica expedition at this time.
+Our Antarctica journeys also use Zodiacs to transport guests between shore and yacht, so if you have a disability that does not easily allow for such transportation, we cannot serve you well for an Antarctica expedition at this time.

 A: Atlas is pleased to provide a set of binoculars in every suite and stateroom for you to use freely for your wildlife viewing adventures.